 GENERAL STRUCTURE OF MASTER'S DEGREE:

-- Master's degree can be course-based or research-based depending upon the field of study and the Universities and have a minimal time span of 2 years.
+- Master's degree can be course-based or research-based depending upon the field of study and the Universities and have a minimum time span of 2 years.

-- In the case of course-based degrees, there is a large amount of course-work followed by intense examinations in the first year of study.
-Second year generally deals with thesis preparation and its defense or internships and projects in the field of interest.
+- In the case of course-based degrees, there is a significant amount of coursework followed by intense examinations in the first year of study.
+The second year deals with thesis preparation and its defense or internships and projects in the field of interest.